pkerpedjiev/emptypipes/_posts/2015-10-21-kings-jewels.md

 #### Moral of the Story ####

-As long as you have more than option and you want to get the best reward possible, always discard the first third of the options and then pick the next one which is better than any you have seen so far.
+As long as you have more than one option and you want to get the best reward possible, always discard the first third of the options and then pick the next one which is better than any you have seen so far.
 If you want something better than average but not necessarily the best, discard fewer.
 Or, to put it more